Should Lawyers Use Billboards for Personal Injury Advertising?

 Are Billboards Effective for Lawyer Advertising?

-Billboards are very effective for lawyer advertising but only if used correctly.
-Lawyers need to know how and when to advertise on billboards.
+Billboards are very effective for lawyer advertising, but only if used correctly.
+Lawyers need to know when to advertise on billboards and how to design billboards.

 Billboards are a branding tool with tremendous instant impact.
-However, billboards do nothing for direct response advertising, the type of advertising personal injury lawyers need.
+However, billboards are not for direct response advertising, the type of advertising personal injury lawyers need.

 Direct response advertising is designed to generate an immediate response, as when someone sees your advertising and calls you.